The Response of Planetary Atmospheres to the Impact of Icy Comets III: Impact Driven Atmospheric Escape

 However this is only one mechanism via which a cometary impact may drive atmospheric escape.
 Impacts deliver a lot of energy to a small region of the atmosphere in a very short period of time, around $10^{21}$J for a $R=2.5$ km spherical comet made of pure water ice (\citetalias{2024arXiv240911151S}).
 This will drive localised heating (i.e. a shock\footnote{CESM and other Earth System Models are unable to model the effects of shocks.
 CESM in particular losses stability when temperature gradients are steep necessitating the slower and spread out thermal energy deposition considered here and in \citetalias{2024arXiv240911151S} and \citetalias{2025ApJ...990..117S}}) creating a plume of material with velocities that can exceed the escape velocity (\citealt{CAMERON1983195}).
 Such a plume can drive total atmospheric mass-loss of up to $10\%$ of the {\it total} mass of the impacting comet, although values are more typically on the order of $0.1\%$ to $1\%$ of the total impactor's mass (\citealt{10.1130/0-8137-2356-6.695,2009M&PS...44.1095S}).
 This suggests that shocks due to the passage of the impacting comet may drive mass loss rates that are $10\rightarrow1000$ times higher than diffusion-limited hydrogen escape as assumed here.
 However rather than being made up of hydrogen alone, the composition of this escaping material will be set by the column of atmosphere that the comet interacts with, i.e., mostly $\ce{N2}$ and $\ce{O2}$ with only a small fraction of the escaping material consisting of hydrogen.

-As such, diffusion-limited escape remains one of the primary mechanisms via which impact delivered hydrogen can escape the atmosphere, thus allowing for impacts to drive more heavy element enrichment than their compostion might imply.
-This should remain true even if we consider more physically motivated cometary compositions (such as \citealt{2015AA...583A...1L}) in which hydrogen-rich water makes up $<100\%$ of the mass of the comet whilst remaining the primary constituent, i.e., $>50\%$.
+As such, diffusion-limited escape remains one of the primary mechanisms via which impact-delivered hydrogen can escape the atmosphere, thus allowing for impacts to drive more heavy element enrichment than their compostion might imply.
+This should remain true even if we consider more physically motivated cometary compositions (see the discussion below - \autoref{sub:assumptions_and_caveats}) in which hydrogen-rich water makes up $<100\%$ of the mass of the comet whilst remaining the primary constituent, i.e., $>50\%$.
 The effect may also become more significant when we consider an ongoing bombardment state in which the enhancement in high altitude water abundance can be effectively retained for longer periods of time.